-The Commission Delegated Regulation (EU) 2017/2100 specifying the scientific criteria for the determination of endocrine-disrupting properties (ED criteria) under Regulation (EU) No 528/2012 (BPR) establishes that the ED criteria becomes applicable by 7 June 2018.
+The Commission Delegated Regulation (EU) 2017/2100 setting out the scientific criteria for the determination of endocrine-disrupting properties (ED criteria) under Regulation (EU) No 528/2012 (BPR) establishes that the ED criteria became applicable by 7 June 2018.

 According to the Endocrine disruption criteria a substance shall be considered as having endocrine disrupting properties if it meets all of the following criteria:

 a) it shows an adverse effect in [an intact organism or its progeny]/[non-target organisms], which is a change in the morphology, physiology, growth, development, reproduction or life span of an organism, system or (sub)population that results in an impairment of functional capacity, an impairment of the capacity to compensate for additional stress or an increase in susceptibility to other influences;

 b) it has an endocrine mode of action, i.e. it alters the function(s) of the endocrine system;